IBM-Blockchain-Archive/car-lease-demo/Documentation/Installation Guide.md

 - `event_host` to be the host of the event hub
 - `event_port` to be the port of the event hub

-If your local member service uses different settings then the following will also need to be changed in credentials.json under 'ca':
+If your local member service uses different settings then the following will also need to be changed in `credentials.json` under 'ca':

 - `discovery_host` to be the host of the membersrvc used for discovery
 - `discovery_port` to be the port of the membersrvc used for discovery

+A backup of credential required for local deployment can be found in `local-credentials.json`

 ####Connecting to an external Bluemix Peer####
-To connect to an external Bluemix peer, copy the services VCAP variables into credentials.json These VCAP variables can be found in a Bluemix service under 'Service Credentials' as shown below.
+To connect to an external Bluemix peer, copy the services VCAP variables into `credentials.json` These VCAP variables can be found in a Bluemix service under 'Service Credentials' as shown below.

 ![Copy VCAP](/Images/VCAP Creds.png)

 ###Running the application###
-To start the application, change your current working directory to 'Scripts'.
-Then run the 'start.sh' script in a terminal or command prompt window using:
+To start the application, change your current working directory to `'Scripts'`.
+Then run the `'start.sh'` script in a terminal or command prompt window using:

-    ./start.sh
+    `./start.sh`
   *Note: You may have to give the script permissions first by running chmod u+x ./start.sh*

 You can then view it by opening your browser to where you have NodeJS running.
 By default it will load on http://localhost:8080.